By Wil Wheaton

 Opening the Hobonichi is quite the experience.
 To be honest, I mostly ordered the planner to get my hands on the Earthbound notebook cover.
 After missing out on a restock at JetPens, I decided to order one right from the mothership in Japan: 1101.com.

-Even though I purchased the Hobonichi as a notebook cover, I wanted to give the planner a . . .
+Even though I purchased the Hobonichi as a notebook cover, I wanted to . . .

 Yesterday Cancelled Due To Infinity War

 Old New Tech - Hackaday has an explainer on how propeller aircraft timed machines guns to the spin of the propeller.
 Granted, it has nothing to do with modern tech, but it is a look at how engineering problems get solved.

 Comet Vacation - If you ever wanted to know what the surface of a comet looks like, images have been captured by . . .